 Corvent is relocating operations from Southern California to Fargo, North Dakota and will configuring space for product development, testing, manufacturing and warehousing.
 Quality control, regulatory, finance, administration and customer support will also be relocated to Fargo, ND.
-It is expected that total headcount will grow to 73 FT and 10PTemployees within 5 years, generating payroll of $\sim 6,070,000$ per year.
+It is expected that total headcount will grow to 73 FT and 10PTemployees within 5 years, generating payroll of ~ 6,070,000 per year.

-3. Grantor(s) agrees to provide recipient with a business incentive described as follows: 3.a.
+3. Grantor(s) agrees to provide recipient with a business incentive described as follows:

+3.a.
 Is this incentive tax increment financing?
-4. The business incentive will be provided on This date is the benefit date.
-5. The public purpose(s) of the business incentive are: ☐ Assisting community development ☐ Increase tax base ☑ Directly create employment opportunities ☑ Indirectly increase employment opportunities ☐ Job retention ☐ Other ☐ Diversify Fargo's Economic Base 6.
+Yes No If yes, describe the type of district: 4.
+The business incentive will be provided on This date is the benefit date.
+5. The public purpose(s) of the business incentive are: Assisting community development Increase tax base Directly create employment opportunities Indirectly increase employment opportunities Job retention X Other Diversify Fargo's Economic Base 6.
 Value of Business Incentive: \$85,076 7.
-Recipient currently employs 8.
-In return for the business incentive, Recipient shall, within two years create:27 \$47.00 + \$9.40 = \$56.40 Number of full-time equivalent jobs Average hourly wage Benefits per hour value Average hourly compensation 9.
-The Recipient shall continue operations in the jurisdiction in which the business incentive was issued for five years or more after the benefit date.
-10. Recipient shall file a recipient report with the Grantor, as described in N.D.C.C. § 54-60.1-05 annually or or before March 1st of each year for two years, beginning in 2007, following the benefit date or until the goals of paragraph 8 are met, whichever is later.
-10.a.
+Recipient currently employs people, located in Fargo, ND 8.
+In return for the business incentive, Recipient shall, within two years create: 27 \$47.00 + \$9.40 = \$56.40 Number of full-time equivalent jobs - Average hourly wage Benefits per hour value Average hourly compensation

+- 9. The Recipient shall continue operations in the jurisdiction in which the business incentive was issued for five years or more after the benefit date. - 10.
+Recipient shall file a recipient report with the Grantor, as described in N.D.C.C. § 54-60.1-05 annually on or before March 1st of each year for two years, beginning in 2007, following the benefit date or until the goals of paragraph 8 are met, whichever is later. - 10.a.
 Grantor shall mail the recipient a warning letter if no report is received by March 8th.
-Recipient shall file the progress report within 14 days of the postmarked date of the warning letter.
-10.b.
+Recipient shall file the progress report within 14 days of the postmarked date of the warning letter. - 10.b.
 If a recipient report is not received within 14 days of the warning letter, Recipient agrees to pay to Grantor a \$100 penalty for each subsequent day until the report is filed.
-The maximum penalty under this section may not exceed \$1,000.
-11. Recipient shall pay back the value of the incentive to the Grantor, prorated to reflect any partial fulfillment of the job and compensation goals, if, after two years, the job and compensation goals listed in paragraph 8 are not met.
+The maximum penalty under this section may not exceed \$1,000. - 11.
+Recipient shall pay back the value of the incentive to the Grantor, prorated to reflect any partial fulfillment of the job and compensation goals, if, after two years, the job and compensation goals listed in paragraph 8 are not met.